Ukrainian Air Force

 The Ukrainian Air Force (Повітряні сили Збройних сил України, PS ZSU) is the air force of Ukraine and one of the eight branches of the Armed Forces of Ukraine (ZSU).
 Its current form was created in 2004 by merging the Ukrainian Air Defence Forces into the Air Force.

 When the Soviet Union dissolved in 1991, many aircraft were left in Ukrainian territory.
 After Ukrainian independence in 1991, the air force suffered from chronic under-investment, leading to the bulk of its inventory becoming mothballed or otherwise inoperable.
 However its domestic defense industry Ukroboronprom and its Antonov subsidiary are able to maintain its older aircraft.

 The Ukrainian Air Force participated in the war in Donbas.
 Following the 2014 ceasefire, the air force was suspended from carrying out missions in the areas of Donbas.
 Since February 2022, the Air Force has been engaged in constant combat operations in the face of the Russian invasion of Ukraine.
-The air force flies F-16, Mirage 2000, and Soviet-made aircraft.
+The Air Force primarily flies Soviet-made aircraft, with an estimated 45 Mikoyan MiG-29 and 23 Sukhoi Su-27 multirole combat aircraft.
+Since the invasion, Ukraine now operates 39 General Dynamics F-16s, and 6 Mirage 2000s, with the former supported by the F-16 training coalition.
+In the long term, Ukraine aims to procure Gripen and Rafale combat aircraft, supported by Saab 340 AEW&C. In air defense, the Air Force operates approximately 178 S-300 missile system units, and eight MIM-104 Patriot units.

 Missions

 The role of the Air Force is to protect the air space of Ukraine.
 The objectives are: obtaining operational air superiority, delivering air strikes against enemy units and facilities, covering troops against enemy air strikes, providing air support to the Ukrainian Ground Forces, Marine Corps and the Navy in wartime operations and peacetime exercises, disrupting enemy military movements on the ground, air and sea, disrupting enemy communications, and providing air support by reconnaissance, airdrops, and troop and cargo transportation in both peace and war, in support of the Armed Forces, other uniformed forces, and wider mandates of the Government of Ukraine.

 In peace-time, this is carried out by flying air-space control missions over the entire territory of Ukraine (603,700 square km), and by preventing air space intrusion along the aerial borders (totaling almost 7,000 km, including 5,600 km of land and 1,400 km of sea).

-As of 2025 combatting enemy jets which drop glide bombs is important.
+As of 2025, combatting enemy jets which drop glide bombs is important.